StrawberryGrapes/Discord-Welcomer/index.md

-### What is "Paralyte Services"?
+# What is "Paralyte Services"?

-[EDIT THIS]
+Paralyte Services is a service that provides Discord setups for you and your friends.
+We aim to help as many people as we can to give them the best possible Discord server we could provide.
+Our job is to create simple, or advance Discord servers.

 [EDIT THIS]

-## What do we do as a team?
+## Why do we do this?

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+We do this because we enjoy helping others and succeeding in certain things.

 ```markdown
 Syntax highlighted code block